 In a separate article on this site, I’ve covered the story of the early FROG model engines, including the “bicycle spoke” versions of the FROG 100 diesel as well as the 175 spark ignition model, the 180 diesel and the 160 glow-plug unit.
 I’ve also reviewed the history of the FROG 500 glow-plug and spark ignition models in an article which may still be found on the late Ron Chernich’s now-frozen but still fascinating “Model Engine News” (MEN) website.

-In other articles still to be found on MEN, I've also covered the FROG 349 diesel which was the largest diesel ever manufactured by International Model Aircraft (IMA).
+In other articles still to be found on MEN, I've also covered one of my all-time favourites, the FROG 349 diesel which was the largest diesel ever manufactured by International Model Aircraft (IMA).
 Finally, by way of a complete contrast, I've also examined the history of the FROG models of less than 1 cc displacement.

 All of the above engines are very familiar to collectors and vintage model fliers alike.
 However, there's yet another well-populated category that has hitherto remained unaddressed.
 Time to rectify that omission and further expand the in-depth coverage of the FROG model engine range!

 It’s an often overlooked fact that the real mainstays of the FROG range throughout the 1950’s were the FROG models in the 1.5 cc displacement category which successively replaced the old “bicycle spoke” designs beginning in 1951.
 With a couple of notable exceptions, the engines in this series were not in the least glamorous or technically innovative – rather, they were simple and sturdy workhorses of modest performance which sold at a very reasonable price and could be relied upon to give excellent service over the long haul in sport-flying applications.